-Successful applicants will be notified by late November.
-Please enrol promptly so you can receive information about submitting clinical preferences and details for early starting courses.
-Orientation will be arranged for early December 2023 in readiness for the early start courses.
+Successful applicants will be notified promptly.
+Please enrol as soon as possible so you can submit a credit application and receive information about submitting clinical preferences, and details for early starting courses.
+Orientation will be arranged for early December 2025 in readiness for the early start courses.